jhsware/component-registry/README.md

 ### About Named Utilities ###

 Another example of how to use a utility could be if you want to provide internationalisation features.
 In which case you could give each utility a name that corresponds to the region it implements.
 So basically you would ask for `new ILocalization('us')` for the United States and `new ILocalization('se')` for Sweden.
-You can also query for all named utilities that implement ILocalization and get them as a list `globalRegistry.getUtilities(ILocalization)`.
+You can also query for all named utilities that implement ILocalization and get them as a list `new ILocalization('*')`.

 # API Docs #